Summit County, Utah: Politics and government

-Summit County has traditionally been a Republican stronghold.
-Since the 1990s, it has become more competitive due to the influence of Democrat-leaning Park City.
-Since then; Democrats have at times won a plurality or even a majority of the countywide votes.
-In 1996, Bill Clinton became the first Democrat to win the county since Lyndon Johnson's 44-state landslide in 1964 and only the second Democrat to carry it since Franklin D. Roosevelt.
-Although George W. Bush carried the county in 2000 and 2004, his performance there was worst in the state.
-In a 2006 US Senate race, Summit County was the only county carried by Democrat Pete Ashdown even as the Republican incumbent Orrin Hatch carried the state as a whole by a 2 to 1 margin.
-Likewise, in the 2008 U.S. presidential election, Barack Obama carried the county by a 15.3% margin over John McCain, while McCain carried Utah by 28.1% over Obama.
-However, in the 2012 presidential election, Republican Mitt Romney defeated Obama in the county, 51% to 46%.
-In 2016, Democrat Hillary Clinton defeated Republican Donald Trump, 50% to 35%.
-The county is no more Republican in gubernatorial politics.
-In both the 2012 and 2016 elections it was the only county to support the Democratic candidate over Gary Herbert.
+Summit County was a Republican stronghold in the decades following World War II.
+Beginning in the 1990s, it became more competitive due to the influence of Democratic-leaning Park City, with Democrats sometimes winning a plurality or majority of the countywide vote.
+In 1996, Bill Clinton became the first Democratic presidential nominee to win the county since Lyndon Johnson's 44-state landslide in 1964 and only the second Democrat to carry it since Franklin D. Roosevelt.
+George W. Bush carried the county in 2000 and 2004, but his performance there was worst in the state.
+In the 2006 Senate race, Summit County was the only county carried by Democrat Pete Ashdown even as the Republican incumbent Orrin Hatch carried the state as a whole by a 2 to 1 margin.
+Likewise, in the 2008 U.S. presidential election, Barack Obama carried the county by a 15.3% margin over John McCain, while McCain carried Utah by 28.1%.
+In the 2012 presidential election, Republican Mitt Romney defeated Obama in the county, 50% to 46%.
+In 2016, Democrat Hillary Clinton defeated Republican Donald Trump, 50% to 35%, and Joe Biden increased her margin by 3% in 2020, solidifying the county as a safe Democratic region.

 In the 2016 Senate race, Summit County was the only county in Utah where a plurality voted for Democratic nominee Misty Snow against Republican incumbent Mike Lee.
 Snow was the first major-party transgender Senate candidate in United States history, making the county the first in the nation to vote for a transgender candidate for the Senate.